Moist Strawberry Shortcake Recipe

 Instructions

 • Make the cake batter.
-Use a hand mixer to cream together the softened butter and sugar.
+Use a stand mixer (a hand mixer works too) to cream together the softened butter and sugar.
 Then add the egg whites, buttermilk, and vanilla bean paste.
 Mix well.

-• Add the dry ingredients – the baking soda, baking powder, salt, and cake flour.
+Add the dry ingredients – baking soda, baking powder, salt, and cake flour.
 Then mix again.

 • Pour the batter into pan.
-Pour the batter into the pan and spread evenly to all sides.
+Prep the pan with parchment paper or baking spray, and then pour the batter into the pan, spreading evenly to all sides.

 • Bake cake.
-Bake cake in a 350 degree preheated oven for 18 minutes, or until done in the center.
+Bake cake in a preheated 350-degree F oven for approximately 25 minutes, or until done in the center.
+Use a toothpick to test for doneness – your oven may run cooler or hotter than mine does.

 Notes